rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/README.md

 * Mean N50: as described above
 * Complete chromosomes: as described above
+    * As was the case for Illumina-only assemblies, SPAdes doesn't provide its final assembly in graph form and it was therefore excluded from the "complete" counts.
+    * Since the Canu+Pilon assemblies are polished versions of the Canu ONT-only assemblies, their "complete" counts are identical to those for the Canu ONT-only assemblies.
 * Complete large/small plasmids: as described above
 * 100% complete: how many of the assemblies have a complete chromosome and all plasmids are complete.
 * Estimated error rate: as described above

 #### Conclusions

-As was the case for Illumina-only assemblies, SPAdes doesn't provide its final assembly in graph form and it is difficult to tell whether or not a contig represents a complete replicon.
-It was therefore excluded from the 'complete' counts.
-SPAdes' N50 values reflect that it often but not always assembled the chromosome into a single contig.

-Since the Canu+Pilon assemblies are polished versions of the Canu ONT-only assemblies, the Canu+Pilon 'complete' counts are the same as for the Canu ONT-only assemblies.
-The mean N50 for Canu+Pilon is slightly higher than it was for Canu, revealing that Pilon is inserting bases more often than removing them.

 Unicycler does quite well here because hybrid assemblies are its primary focus.
-Of its five assemblies which did not complete 100%, four were due to incomplete small plasmids.
-Small plasmids were very underrepresented in the ONT reads, and Unicycler failed to separate small plasmids with shared sequence.
-The remaining incomplete assembly (sample INF164) was due to a discrepancy between the Illumina and ONT reads - an 18 kbp sequence was present in the Illumina sample but absent in the ONT sample, causing an incomplete component in the assembly graph.
+Of its five assemblies which were not 100% complete, four were due to incomplete small plasmids (underrepresented in the ONT reads).
+The remaining incomplete assembly (sample INF164) was due to a discrepancy between the Illumina and ONT reads – an 18 kbp sequence was present in the Illumina sample but absent in the ONT sample, causing an incomplete component in the assembly graph.
+This was most likely caused by a biological change between cultures used for DNA extraction.

+Unicycler and SPAdes both produce their hybrid assemblies by scaffolding an Illumina-only assembly graph.
+This explains why their error rates are as low as the Illumina-only assemblies.

-The estimated error rates are low for all hybrid assembly methods.
-The Canu+Pilon error rate decreased with the first couple rounds of Pilon polishing but plateaued after 3-4 rounds.
-The values shown here are after 5 rounds of Pilon polishing.
-Interestingly, the Canu+Pilon error rate never got as low as the SPAdes/Unicycler error rate, implying that Pilon did not correct all ONT consensus errors.
+The values shown here are after five rounds of Pilon polishing, though the error rate plateaued after three rounds, so that would probably be sufficient.
+The Canu+Pilon error rate never got as low as the SPAdes/Unicycler error rate, indicating that Pilon could correct most but not all errors in the ONT-only assembly.